-A candidate for a voter-nominated office (Representative in Congress, State Constitutional Officers, Member of the State Senate, and Member of the State Assembly) shall indicate his or her party preference, or lack of party preference upon his/her Declaration of Candidacy, as disclosed upon the candidate's most recent statement of registration.
+A candidate for a voter-nominated office (United States Senator, Representative in Congress, Member of the State Senate, and Member of the State Assembly) shall indicate his or her party preference, or lack of party preference upon his/her Declaration of Candidacy, as disclosed upon the candidate's most recent statement of registration.
 A candidate's party preference as stated on his or her Declaration of Candidacy shall appear on the Primary and General Elections ballots in conjunction with his or her name.
-The candidate's designated party preference on the ballot shall not be changed between the Primary and General Elections. § 8002.5(a)

-A voter-nominated office candidate designating a party preference shall not be deemed to be the official nominee of the party designated as preferred by the candidate and is only shown for the information of the voter.
+The candidate's designated party preference on the ballot shall not be changed between the Primary and General Elections. § 8002.5(a) A voter-nominated office candidate designating a party preference shall not be deemed to be the official nominee of the party designated as preferred by the candidate and is only shown for the information of the voter.
 A candidate's designation of party preference shall not be construed as an endorsement of that candidate by the party designated.
 It does not constitute or imply an endorsement of the candidate by the party designated, and no candidate nominated by the qualified voters for any voter-nominated office shall be deemed to be the officially nominated candidate of any political party. § 8002.5(c)

 It is mandatory that candidates for voter-nominated office list their party preferences/voter registration histories for the preceding ten years.
 It is the responsibility of the candidate to provide accurate information.
+The candidate must account for the full ten years.
+If located out-of-state for a portion, state this.
+If not registered for a portion, provide this information.
 This information will be posted on the Secretary of State's website and the Registrar of Voters' Sample Ballot Pamphlet and website. § 8121(a)(b)